Nagamany

 withdrawal rate of approximately 200% is higher than that at

-addition, the solar collector area is also higher.
-As discussed
+In addition, the solar collector area is also higher.
+As

-results, a withdrawal rate of approximately 100% is an acceptable
+Based on these results, a withdrawal rate of approximately 100%

-rate to minimize salt buildup and maintain system performance.
+is an acceptable rate to minimize salt buildup and maintain

 In summary, model simulations show that the preferred embodiment